bckmrk/IFC-bouncer/README.md

 # IFC-bouncer
-Decider of who has done correct, and who has not.
+Decider of who shall pass, and who shall not.